Menu

 He also covers hyperthyroidism in this book, which is an interesting read.
 Even as someone with hypothyroidism, it helps to have some knowledge about hyperthyroidism, if for any reason, you were over medicated for example or your type of thyroid condition changes.
 I just love learning about all things thyroid-related, myself.

 He covers possible causes for thyroid disease in quite some detail, which is food for thought and very interesting.
-It gives you ideas on what could have caused/contributed to your own.
+It gives you ideas on what could have caused or contributed to your own.
+Whether this is helpful as such, I’m not sure.
+I personally don’t feel it’s that beneficial to focus on the past and trigger of your thyroid issue much past looking to rectify this so you can move forwards in your health (i.e. stress).

-Other hormones, not just thyroid ones, are covered, including DHEA, Melatonin and sex hormones, which some thyroid patients will find they also have imbalances in.
+Other hormones, not just thyroid ones, are covered, including DHEA, Melatonin and sex hormones, which some thyroid patients may find they also have imbalances in.
 He also explains why he favours urine samples rather than blood samples for thyroid testing, which is certainly not conventional, but intriguing.
-He definitely has a non-conventional view on quite a few things, but I don’t find them to be ridiculous.
-He has good reasoning and backs up points with other research where possible, and case studies/comparisons to his own patients and experience.
+He definitely has a non-conventional view on quite a few things.

 I particularly liked his diagram of the adrenal cortex, which has stayed as a mental image with me since.
 A lot of the information in the book, you don’t necessarily need to know, but it is beneficial.
 Everything is connected, so it helps to know how and why.

-He talks about ‘adrenal fatigue‘, and the link to the thyroid, which you know is something I’ve mentioned a lot, too.
-He gives tips just like James Wilson does in his book, on adrenal stress management, vitamins we should take to encourage adrenal recovery and health and medication, if needed.
+He talks about ‘adrenal fatigue‘ (better termed Adrenal Dysfunction) and the link to the thyroid, which you know is something I’ve mentioned a lot, too.
+He gives tips on adrenal stress management, vitamins we can take to encourage adrenal recovery and health and medication, if needed.

-He speaks in a way that makes you feel comfortable with his suggestions for self-medication.
+He does give suggestions for self-medication of thyroid meds.
 He even suggests that we take our health in to our own hands, and, at the end of the book, tells us to go ahead and do it, now we’ve read everything we need to know in his book.
 There is a whole ‘Helping Yourself’ chapter which I felt was a really positive way to end the book.

-Having been diagnosed with chronic fatigue syndrome myself (thought it magically disappearing once I switched to NDT), I found the chapter on this to be particularly interesting, and I know a lot of others with the diagnosis will, too.
+Having been diagnosed with chronic fatigue syndrome myself (though it magically disappeared once I switched to NDT), I found the chapter on this to be particularly interesting, and I know a lot of others with the diagnosis will, too.
 He explains what he feels could be the ’causes’ for it, despite many doctors not knowing what causes it themselves.
-It is worth a read for sure.
-I might pass this on to non-thyroid patient friends who have CFS.

 The chapter on depression I feel is very important and another that non-thyroid patients should read.
 So many thyroid patients struggle with mental health, but so do people who go undiagnosed with thyroid problems.
 There is a connection with mental health and the thyroid hormone T3, which is something I have already covered, and Durrant-Peatfield covers it in more scientific detail, as well as other causes for depression.
 It is incredibly interesting reading.

 Overall, I think most thyroid patients would find this book to be very helpful and informative.
 It covers a lot, in what is actually not a very long book.
 It could be helpful to those who think they may have thyroid problems, too.
 It’s scientific, refreshing and honest.
-The style in which it was written made me feel empowered each time I read a chapter or two and the author is a trusted source among many advocacies and patients.
+The style in which it was written made me feel empowered each time I read a chapter or two.

 Have you read this book?
 What did you think?